 It seems to take some time for my friend to receive my messages?
 Is this normal?

 Yes!
 Binbox is not instant messaging.
-We abhor instant messaging.
-The idea that someone should send you a message and then expect an instantaneous response from you is not cool.
 Our app checks for new messages periodically - usually every 15 minutes or so (though,in some cases, it may be sooner).

 We want to foster relaxed messaging.
 A few messages.
 Legitimate messages.
 Deal with them and move on with your life.